2012 - 2013

 Najme Kishani Farahani

-From the slums of Mumbai to the urban ghettos of the Bronx, Naomi has led a number of significant public health initiatives over the last eight years.
-Through her varied experiences, she has witnessed the constant need for new and innovative data to support and justify policies, programs, advocacy and research.
-Time and effort is wasted...
+From maternal mortality in the slums of Mumbai to childhood obesity in the urban ghettos of the Bronx, Naomi has led a number of significant public health initiatives over the last eight years.
+Through her varied experiences, she has witnessed the constant need for new and innovative data to support and...

 Democratic Republic of Congo